CUBRID/cubrid-manual/en/security.rst

 .. note:: **The case in which the key is changed automatically after restore**

-  If the key set on the database does not exist in the server key file at the end of the restoration process, the backup key file is copied to the server key file, and the first key in the key file is arbitrarily set on the database for encrypting the database.
+  Suppose the key set on the database does not exist in the server key file at the end of the restoration process.
+In that case, the backup key file is copied to the server key file, and the first key in the key file is arbitrarily set on the database for encrypting the database.
 This is because the key set on the database may not exist in any key file after the restore is complete.

 .. _tde-algorithm: